 Ghost fishing gear (abandoned, lost, or otherwise discarded fishing gear including nets, lines, and ropes) may not be as well known to the environmentally conscious urbanite as straws, six-pack rings, and plastic bags.
 Yet, it makes up about 10% of the plastic we have in our oceans and 46% of the Great Pacific Garbage Patch, with tragic effects.

-According to the WWF, ghost fishing gear is ‘the deadliest form’ of plastic for marine life as it kills wildlife and damages critical natural habitats such as coral reefs at an extraordinary rate.
+According to the WWF, ghost fishing gear is ‘the deadliest form’ of plastic pollution for marine life as it kills wildlife and damages critical natural habitats such as coral reefs at an extraordinary rate.
 An even more staggering record when you consider that plastic fishing nets have only been around for 40 years or so.

 Decided to save the waves (which are called, you guessed it, bureo in Mapuche), they created an incentivised programme to collect, clean, sort and recycle fishing nets into their not-technically-new material NetPlus.

 They pay fisheries a premium to return the nets that can no longer be used and local workers sort and process the discarded nets, which are then sent to the recycling plant to be turned into pellets.
 Finally, they sell NetPlus to companies (like Patagonia, which has a no-unnecessary-harm philosophy) that want to reduce their use of virgin plastic and are looking for more sustainable alternatives.
 As to say, circular economy at its finest.